We asked our Agile Coaches:

 - get information about our team performance to gain new insights and foster learning within the Scrum team (data not for management, more for team learning)

-- Estimations are helpful to keep the Dev Team aligned and avoid misunderstandings or individuals assumptions not being shared with the Dev Team.
-There are all kinds ways how to estimate (T-shirt sizes, Story Points, Animals,…).
-But what I really like about Planning Poker is that the Dev Team gets an impression whether they are on the same page or not in the very moment when the estimations are being revealed.
+- Estimations are helpful to keep the Dev Team aligned and avoid misunderstandings or individual assumptions not being shared with the Dev Team.
+There are all kinds of ways how to estimate (T-shirt sizes, Story Points, Animals,…).
+But what I really like about Planning Poker is that the Dev Team gets an impression of whether they are on the same page or not at the very moment when the estimations are being revealed.
 In case estimations differ it clearly points out that the Dev Team needs more time for discussion.

 - Estimations are helpful to discover the readiness of a story.
-From a Product Owner point of view the estimations help to gain insights if the User Stories were really in a status “Ready for Refinement”, meaning clear and refined enough.
-Very high estimations are typically an indication that the User Story needs to be refined even further, perhaps be splitted as it might entail too many uncertainties or risks.
+From a Product Owner's point of view, the estimations help to gain insights if the User Stories were really in status “Ready for Refinement”, meaning clear and refined enough.
+Very high estimations are typically an indication that the User Story needs to be refined even further, perhaps be split as it might entail too many uncertainties or risks.

-- Estimations are not a control tool to compare different teams with each other as every team has their own estimations and references.
-Especially no Management tool or contractual elements that is legally binding or being used to control the Dev Team.
+- Estimations are not a control tool to compare different teams with each other as every team has its own estimations and references.
+Especially no management tool or contractual element that is legally binding or being used to control the Dev Team.

-- Estimations are not set in stone and can change if the environment, circumstances or complexity changes.
-It is not a prediction of the uncertain future, just a best guess from what we know at the moment.
-Thus it should be avoided that “old” estimations are never being touched again, if changes occur that affect the estimation then they should be taken into consideration and a new estimations needs to be made.
+- Estimations are not set in stone and can change if the environment, circumstances, or complexity changes.
+It is not a prediction of the uncertain future, just the best guess from what we know at the moment.
+Thus it should be avoided that “old” estimations are never being touched again, if changes occur that affect the estimation then they should be taken into consideration and new estimations needs to be made.

-So like with all additional practices you should always ask you what problem you are trying to address and if estimates are really the best solution to solve the issue.
+So like with all additional practices you should always ask yourself what problem you are trying to address and if estimates are really the best solution to solve the issue.

 - get an estimate on what amount of work could be finished in the next few weeks (do not extrapolate beyond that based on the estimates)

-- Do all members of a group think similar on the amount of work needed to implement something?
+- Do all members of a group think similarly about the amount of work needed to implement something?

 - Compare different solutions to find the one that can be implemented sooner